 There are many ways to find local meetups.
 Here are a couple:

 - Check local Facebook and WhatsApp groups for expats communities in that country

 - Check sites like meetup.com for local events

 - Ask your employees from that country for some tips (this is usually the most effective)

 Often these groups have golden nuggets of wisdom of where to find those goodies for home or where the best expat parties take place.
 This can make your new hires feel much more at home in their new country.

 2. Culture shock

 Culture shock is a real phenomenon, with a high number of expats stating they have experienced some effects of culture shock.
 Each country has different traditions and cultural norms and they can be hard to get used to.
 Culture shock can be as simple as greeting norms.
-Perhaps in your country it is the norm to say “hello” to people you pass in the street, whereas in your new home, this is not the case.
-This can make your new hires feel unwelcome.
+Perhaps in your country, it is the norm to say “hello” to people you pass in the street, whereas in your new home, this is not the case.
+Different cultures also have different ways of saying no. This can make your new hires feel unwelcome.
 Taking the time to learn about employees’ cultures can help you understand their needs.